hienbui9999/CasperSDKInSwift/README.md

 ## How To: Query a node ?

 To query a node, use the CasperSDK as the entry point.
-Instantiate CasperSDK with the address for calling Casper method, like this:
+Instantiate CasperSDK with the URL address for calling Casper method, like this:

 ```swift
 let casperSdk:CasperSKD = CasperSDK(url:"http://65.21.227.180:7777/rpc");